-This is the first part of a small project I’ve had in mind for a while, a series of articles where I recreate nice UI details of famous apps, and explain step by step how it’s done.
-I plan on making one of these every two or three weeks.
+This is the first part of a small project I’ve had in mind for a while, a series of articles where I recreate nice UI details of popular apps and explain step by step how it’s done.

 The Instagram app has a lot of nice UI details, one the always intrigued me is the page control, which shows a maximum of seven dots, and scrolls as you scroll between photos.
 As you can see in the gif below, it has three central dots that are full size, and up to two on each side that are smaller the further they are from the center.
 As you scroll through the pages, the dots scroll and change in size.